nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  your work planning.

  **:information_source: Notes:**<br>
- * In the current version, tCheck only can show the calendar for the current month.
+ * In the current version, tCheck only can show the calendar for the current month.<br>

  {Screenshot}